pbroome4VT/PayloadGround/README.md

 ## Usage
-After intalling, the program can be run by executing the corresponding payload.sh bash file.
+After intalling, the program can be run by executing the corresponding payload script file.

 On linux that means, run linuxPayload.sh

-on windows, that means, run windowsPayload.sh
+on windows, that means, run windowsPayload.bat